 Women’s fashion echoed men’s traditional clothing with man-tailored dresses, coats and hats.
 These new serious looks were not about an idealized life, but about supporting the war effort through fashion.
 A woman’s duty was to take care of the homefront, both at her household and in jobs previously held by men.

 The clothing reflected this practical and conservative time where materials were limited, even after the war ended in 1945.
 It took until the end of the decade for women to adopt Dior’s New Look that returned women to an ultra feminine silhouette, and for men to adopt a relaxed fit in their clothing.

-Let’s begin the 1940s Style Guide series with a more detailed summery of fashion history.
+Let’s begin the 1940s Style Guide series with a more detailed summary of fashion history.
 First, for women (click here to jump to men):

 1940s Fashion for Women